A note on the minimax risk of sparse linear regression: Roadmap of the proof of Theorem

 \subsection{Proof of \eqref{lasso:upper:key}}

 In establishing this bound, the main challenge is that we would like to obtain an upper bound with the sharp constant $2$.
-Inspired by \cite{su2016slope}, we resort to the following oracle estimator:
+We adapt the proof strategy in \cite{bellec2021second} and \cite{bellec2018slope} to first show that the estimation error of Lasso $\betaL$ can be accurately approximated by the error of the soft thresholding estimator under a sequence model, as stated in Proposition \ref{prop:lasso:denoiser}.
+Then we can calculate the estimation error of the latter estimator with the desirable sharp constant, in a relatively straightforward way.